RG-Flow Renormalized One-Loop Corrections to the Power Spectrum in USR Inflation: Conclusion

-\textbf{W}e are grateful to Hassan Firouzjahi for carefully reviewing the initial draft of this paper and for providing constructive suggestions.
-We also thank Sina Hooshangi for valuable discussions on the early version of this work.
+We are grateful to Hassan Firouzjahi for carefully reviewing the initial draft of this paper and for providing constructive suggestions.
+We also thank Sina Hooshangi for the discussions on the early version of this work.